MONTIKBOOM/TeeWorlds_AI_Chat/README.md

 `sudo apt install node nodejs npm`

 **step 2:** install all modules
-`npm install TeeWorlds readline colors`
+`npm install teeworlds readline colors`

 and other if needed